Leftfield: Formation

-Neil Barnes' music career started off as a DJ at The Wag Club while simultaneously playing percussion on a session basis.
+Neil Barnes' music career started off as a DJ at The Wag Club while simultaneously playing percussion on a sessional basis.
 In 1986, he joined the London School of Samba and played the bateria in the 1986 Notting Hill Carnival.
-Around 1989, inspired by Afrika Bambaataa, Barnes decided to try his hand at electronic music production, the results of which were the tracks "Not Forgotten" and "More Than I Know", released on the Rhythm King label.
+Around 1989, inspired by Afrika Bambaataa, Barnes decided to try his hand at electronic music production, the results of which were the tracks "Not Forgotten" and "More Than I Know", released on Rhythm King Records offshoot label Outer Rhythm.
 For the remixes of these tracks, Barnes called upon Paul Daley, percussion player with A Man Called Adam and formerly a session musician for the Brand New Heavies and Primal Scream, appearing on their Dixie-Narco EP.
 Barnes and Daley had previously worked together as percussionists at The Sandals first club, Violets.
 Described by Barnes as "[t]he sound of 15 years of frustration coming out in one record", the piece was termed "Progressive House" by Mixmag and held significant prominence in nightclubs from 1991 onwards.
-As their mutual interest in electronic music became clear the pair decided that they would work instead upon Leftfield, once Barnes had extricated himself from his now troublesome contract with Rhythm King subsidiary, Outer Rhythm.
+As their mutual interest in electronic music became clear the pair decided that they would work instead upon Leftfield, once Barnes had extricated himself from his now troublesome contract with Rhythm King's Outer Rhythm subsidiary.
 The name Leftfield was originally used by Barnes for his first single, with editing/arranging and additional production undertaken by Daley.
 However, after this, Daley was subsequently involved in remixing "Not Forgotten" and thereafter in the creation of all of Leftfield's work until the band split up in 2002.

 During this period, in which the band could not release their own music owing to the legal dispute with Rhythm King, the pair undertook remix work for React 2 Rhythm, I.C.P.
 (Ice Cool Productions), Supereal, Inner City, Sunscreem, Ultra Naté and provided two remixes to David Bowie's single "Jump They Say".
 Finally, once the problems with their former label had been sorted out, Leftfield were able to unveil their single "Release the Pressure".